Eysturoyartunnilin | World’s First Under Sea Roundabout

 Tróndur Patursson has made an 80m-long sculpture that reaches around the roundabout.
 The steel ring illustrates people dancing the traditional Faroese dance.

 Eysturoyartunnilin is the third underwater tunnel in the Faroe Islands following Vágatunnilin and Norðoyatunnilin.
 Vágatunnilin connects Vágar island to Streymoy island and Norðoyartunnilin links together Eysturoy island and Borðoy island.
+These are the subsea tunnels in the Faroe Islands:

 Vágatunnilin opened in 2002.
 Norðoyatunnilin followed in 2006 and Eysturoyartunnilin in 2020.

-Feeling inspired to visit the Faroe Islands and experience the tunnels and the nature in the Nordic archipelago?
+Feeling inspired to visit the Faroe Islands and experience the tunnels and the nature in the untouched Nordic archipelago?
 Start out by checking flights to the Faroe Islands.